A monument speaks to the people of a civilisation: their past, present and future.

 The History Wars In Action & Ukraine’s Current Peril

 Yet these discussions do not happen everywhere in Europe and the broader West.
-In the former ‘Rus’ countries (Russia, Ukraine and Belarus), where the official languages are derived from Old East Slavic or Old Russian, an interesting debate relates to St. Vladimir of Kiev.
+In the former ‘Rus’ countries (Russia, Ukraine and Belarus), where the official languages are derived from Old East Slavic or Old Russian, a turbulent debate relates to St. Vladimir of Kiev.
 This saint is credited for Christianising the Rus in 988 A.D.
 The Kievan Rus, also shortened to the ‘Rus’, covered lands from Novgorod (contemporary Russia) to Kiev (contemporary Ukraine).
-Thus, the ‘history wars’ between Russia and Ukraine deals with who can claim St. Vladimir of Kiev as their own.
+Thus, the ‘history wars’ between Russia and Ukraine surround those who claim St. Vladimir of Kiev as their own.
 Both nations have built monuments to St. Vladimir: a recent one, perched within the center of Moscow, was unveiled in 2016.
-This provoked a response on the official Ukraine’s Twitter account.
-The claim of a ‘real’ statue to St. Volodymyr (Ukrainian spelling of Vladimir) and that Kiev has ownership over it differs from Russia, who credits St. Vladimir of Kiev as a founder of the Russian nation.
+This provoked a response from the official Ukraine’s Twitter account.
+The account claims ownership over the ‘real’ statue to St. Volodymyr (Ukrainian spelling of Vladimir), located in Kiev.
+Russia cannot share this with Ukraine, complicating the situation, as St. Vladimir of Kiev is crucial to the founding of the Russian civilisation.

-This framing assists his goals of joining the European Union, forming defense alliances with Western powers and differing Ukraine from Russia.
-Considering the sour relationships with Russia, especially from 2014 onwards, it is difficult to not blame Zelenskyy or the Ukrainian people.
-My goal with this article isn’t to assign ownership of the Kievan Rus to either Russia or Ukraine but to depict a unique history war and to avoid the simplistic tendencies of journalists covering the cultural conflict between Russia and Ukraine.
+Therefore, Zelensky’s framing assists his goals of joining the European Union, forming defense alliances with Western powers and differing Ukraine from Russia.
+Considering the sour relationships with Russia, especially from 2014 onwards, it is difficult to not blame Zelensky or the Ukrainian people.
+My goal isn’t to assign ownership of the Kievan Rus to either Russia or Ukraine but to depict a unique history war, and to avoid the simplistic tendencies of journalists covering the conflict between Russia and Ukraine.
 Unfortunately, Anglosphere writers are more interested in confirming Ukrainian historiography than investigating, and understanding, the Kievan Rus and Vladimir The Great’s legacy.
 Doing this does not undercut the suffering of the Ukrainian people or trample on their sovereign rights.
 It is possible, even desirable, to support Ukraine yet not submitting to historical revisionism, mythical narratives or falsehoods.

 The Kievan Rus: The Medieval Is Always Modern